 If you are reading this article, it’s because you are interested in having a family someday and you want to be as financially responsible as you can.
 Well done!
 It is an admirable goal and one that I shared.
 If you’re already pregnant, you still have 9 months (more or less) to tackle these goals as well.
 Anything you do before the baby is born will help you after the baby is born!

 For those of you unfamiliar, let me start by sharing our story in a nutshell.
 My husband and I married when we were a bit older (30 and 27 respectively) and waited a bit before having children.
 Then, we struggled with infertility before actually getting pregnant.
 Our son was born almost 5 years after we were married.
-We were overjoyed to become pregnant again, and our daughter is due in March of this year, almost 2 years after her brother.
+We were blessed with a daughter 2 years later, and another daughter 2 years later.
+Yes, that is 3 kids within 5 years.

 My husband and I learned a lot the first time around, especially since we were determined that I would stay home with our children.
-Even so, we’re learning again the second time around as we financially prepare before the next baby arrives.
+Even so, we learn new things with every baby as we financially prepare.

 Here are 5 financial planning tips you can tackle before you are pregnant.
 (If you are already pregnant, tackle these tips and read more in the follow-up to this article, Financial Planning When You Are Pregnant.)
 This is what we did to financially prepare for our babies.